Internality of autonomous algebraic differential equations: Introduction

 More recently, attempts have been made to obtain criteria for internality to the constants of higher order equations obtained as pullbacks of lower order ones (see \cite{jin2020internality}, \cite{jaoui2023relative} and \cite{eagles2024splitting}).
 However, these results have limited scope because they are conditional on expressing a differential equation as a pullback, as well as already knowing that the lower order equation is internal.

 A proof of Rosenlicht's theorem can be obtained by using the differential Galois group, or binding group, associated to the equation.
 A geometric argument shows that this binding group is linear, and by failure of the inverse Galois problem for autonomous differential equations, must be commutative, and therefore either the additive or the multiplicative group.
 From this one obtains a definable map to the generic type of either $z' = 1$ or $z' = cz$, and an easy computation gives Rosenlicht's theorem.
+This is essentially our proof method for the general case, and as will become clear later, it specializes to order one to yield Rosenlicht's theorem.

-All these tools are available for systems of autonomous equations.
+Indeed, all these tools are available for systems of autonomous equations.
 Before stating our main theorem, let us sketch the ideas of the proof in order to make the statement more intuitive.
 We can show that the generic type of (\ref{sys of eq intro}), if internal to the constants, must have binding group either $G_m^l$ or $G_m^{l-1} \times G_a$.
 From this we can obtain a definable map to some system:

-where the last equation depends on the binding group.
+where the last equation depends on the binding group and $l$ is some positive integer less or equal to $k$, the number of variables of the system (\ref{sys of eq intro}).

 Quantifier elimination in $\mathrm{DCF}_0$ tells us that the map is given by rational functions, which will be some of the $g_j$ of the theorem.
 If $l = k$ we are done, but if $l < k$ the dimension of the solution set of (\ref{eq: linear}) is strictly smaller than the dimension of the solution set of (\ref{sys of eq intro}), and we must fill the gap with rational first integrals, which will be the rest of the $g_j$.